South Dakota

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, South Dakota ranks #26 overall for its friendliness towards faith-based nonprofit organizations.
-South Dakota has some policies that facilitate the contributions of faith-based nonprofits: South Dakota has no corporate income tax and no charitable registration or audit requirements for religious organizations to solicit donations in the state.
-South Dakota, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and laws regarding public accommodations that include no meaningful exemptions for religious organizations.
+Out of 51 U.S. jurisdictions, South Dakota ranks #43 overall for its friendliness towards faith-based nonprofit organizations, making it one of the worst places to operate a faith-based nonprofit in the United States.
+South Dakota has some policies that facilitate the contributions of faith-based nonprofits, such as no charitable registration or audit requirements for religious organizations to solicit donations in the state.
+South Dakota, however, has several laws that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment, nondiscrimination laws regarding public accommodations with only narrow exemptions for religious organizations, and only limited exemptions from state sales tax on religious’ organizations sales and purchases.

 Religious Freedom: